PrefectHQ/prefect/docs/ui/cloud-getting-started.md

 ![Editing workspace settings in the Prefect Cloud UI](/img/ui/cloud-workspace-settings.png)

-**Workspace Settings** also shows you the `prefect cloud workspace set` Prefect CLI command you can use to sync a local execution environment the workspace.
+**Workspace Settings** also shows you the `prefect cloud workspace set` Prefect CLI command you can use to sync a local execution environment with the workspace.

 <div class="terminal">
 ```bash